brainboxdotcc/DPP/docpages/01_frequently_asked_questions.md

 2. Click `Create a new project`
 3. Select `Console App` - you can choose following filters to find it: `C++`, `Windows`, `Console`

-For these instructions, we are going to call the project `DiscordBotto`, keep all the default settings.
+For these instructions we are going to call the project `DiscordBotto`.
+Keep all the default settings.
 Remember where your project is located at.
 In my case the path is: `D:\Programming\DiscordBotto`.
 This is the so called "SolutionDir" - keep that in mind!

 Go to your Solution Directory and create two folders: `deps` (for dependencies) and inside of `deps` we want a `dpp` directory.